 Just as our bodies need rest, so does the earth.
 God, in His infinite wisdom, has given us and all of nature this time to rest and prepare for the coming spring.
 The falling snow replenishes our water supply and keeps the trees alive during this dormant time.
 The frost protects the soil and keeps the seeds preserved for the springtime planting.

 Some of the animals are hibernating, while others have migrated to warmer climates.
 In truth, I’m hibernating a little bit this year too.
 I’m still recovering from an injury and falling on the slippery ice is not my idea of a good time.
 So, I’ll use this cold snap to curl up with a good book, rest my body and renew my mind as I look forward to the coming spring.
-My hope and prayer is that you will do the same.

 …be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.